 In most cases, it’s a better idea to keep the account open but use it as little as possible.
 This will keep your credit mix stable, maintain your average account age, and help decrease your credit utilization ratio.

 Creditors might occasionally misreport information, such as marking a payment missed when it wasn’t.
 To avoid these errors, it’s a good idea to keep track of your credit report regularly.
 Our related research explains how to get a free copy of your credit report or credit score.

 As you continue to check your score, watch for unexpected changes, drops, and mistakes.
 If you find an error, you may be able to contact your creditor to resolve the issue.
-You can also file a dispute with the bureau that shows the mistake in its report; you can submit your dispute online through Equifax, Experian, or TransUnion.

 Be Careful When Opening New Credit Lines

 You shouldn’t apply for new credit often, and it’s best not to apply for many credit lines at one time.
 Opening a new line of credit most often requires a hard credit pull when you apply, and hard credit inquiries stay on your credit report for two years.

 Multiple hard inquiries around the same time can decrease your score by several points, and new accounts will lower your average credit account age.

 One hard inquiry will decrease your FICO score by less than five points, but those points add up as you apply for more accounts.

 If you do need to open a new credit account, you may want to research your approval odds before applying.
 If you know you have less-than-perfect credit, consider loan or credit card options that are tailored toward borrowers with bad credit.